Voices of the Hudson | Maurice D. Hinchey Hudson River Valley National Heritage Area

 FDR in the Hudson Valley

 Franklin Delano Roosevelt was our 32nd president and the only president elected to four terms.
 He led us through the Great Depression and World War II.
 He brought us the New Deal and Social Security.
-He grew up in Hyde Park, NY.
-Listen to learn about FDR, and for more info and to visit the FDR Presidential Library and estate, visit www.nps.gov.
+He grew up in Hyde Park, NY and loved the Hudson Valley.
+Listen to learn about FDR and his legacy on the nation and the Hudson Valley.

 Hamilton and the Schuylers